w3f/General-Grants-Program/grants/speculative/subauction.md

 ## Future Plans

-We're huge fans of NFT space and really believe that Polkadot ecosystem might benefit from having NFT marketplace that would be able to be easily integrated into other NFT solution standards developed on Polkadot.
+We're huge fans of NFT space and really believe that Polkadot ecosystem will benefit from having NFT marketplace that can be able easily integrated into other NFT solution standards developed on Polkadot.
 Our end result should be a feature-specific pallet that could be pluggid in to another blockchain applications and a NFT auction marketplace site with curated content.